 Did all the MFin students who were seeking employment find a job?

-Yes, all the students seeking jobs had secured an offer by September (when the typical benchmarking takes place).
-Roles included positions in sales & trading, ‘classic’ international business development, quantitative finance, traditional corporate finance roles, and financial leadership programs.
-Students were split about 50/50 between domestic and international positions.
+94.7 percent of the Class of 2012 seeking employment had secured an offer by October 2012 (when typical benchmarking takes place).
+Roles included positions in sales & trading, 'classic' international business development, quantitative finance, traditional corporate finance roles, and financial leadership programs.

 What are the typical salary ranges I can expect after leaving the MFin program?